Rajs2001/cafe/README.md

-# Next.js Boilerplate with Separate Backend
+# Next.js Boilerplate with Separate Backend. for cafecruiser

 This is a production-ready Next.js boilerplate configured to work with a separate backend API.
 It provides a robust, modular API service layer using Axios for data fetching.